DJ824/hft-reader-writer-/README.md

 then, we write those factors to disk

 on any subsequent passes, we can avoid having to read level 2/3 orderbook data into the book again, and can directly pass the factors to our strategy code, this saves a LOT of time when it comes to backtesting intraday data over long ranges

+there are certain drawbacks to this implementation,

+since we are accessing anywhere from 3-6 different areas in memory, this puts immense pressure on the tlb, since pages need to be constantly swapped in/out

+to remedy this, we implement a staging buffer that uses huge pages (2mb), since ext4 does not support huge pages, which results in each tlb entry covering 512x more data vs normal 4kb backed pages (when i benchmarked this using level 3 data for sp500 futures, book processing went from around 20ns to 16ns, a decent gain, but i did not caluclate how long it takes to copy the data after processing each file)

+one thing on the todo list is to experiment with data compression